vadorvatsal/cra-express/README.md

 # cra-express
-Exmaple of create react application with express js server
+Example of create react application with express js server

 To run app,